paul-hammant/imapdigester/README.md

 If you're using a self-signed IMAP server use --digest-cert-check-skip and/or --notifications-cert-check-skip to turn off the verification of the certificate for the IMAP server

+If your IMAP server isn't over SSL (port 993) at all, then you can specify --notifications-no-ssl and --digest-no-ssl to unencrypted IMAP (port 143).

 # Plans to go to Python3.

 Are paused for the time being - I consistently experience a segfault with Python 3.5.1 and IMAPClient 1.0.1.